muhan-zhang/Resources/Tutorials/Psi4Programming/SOMP2/README.md

     MP2 total energy             -74.976103565741
 ```

+You can find the complete .cc file here [Resources/Tutorials/Psi4Programming/SOMP2/mointegrals.cc]

 The following helper functions can help you fill and print vectors and other STL containers

 ```